My Second Home Malaysia

 The People of Malaysia

-Malaysia is a multi-racial country consisting of Malays, Chinese, Indians and numerous indigenous people.
-Having lived together for generations, all these cultures have influenced each other creating a truly Malaysia culture.
+Malaysia is a multi-racial country consisting of Malays, Chinese, Indians and numerous indigenous people living together for generations, all these cultures have influenced each other creating a truly Malaysia culture.

-Malaysia is a mosaic of cultures, owing to its colourful historical past and being part of the international spice route many hundreds of years ago.
-The amalgamated culture is a colorful heritage that is still a large part of daily life practices, despite urbanization of the cities.
+Malaysia is a country full of cultures, owing to its colourful historical past and the amalgamated culture is a colorful heritage that is still a large part of daily life practices, despite urbanization of the cities.

-The English language is well established as an international language of choice with a large number of people conversing in fluent English.
-This makes Malaysia especially attractive to native English speakers or those speak enough English to communicate.
+Multiple language is well established as malaysian language of choice with a large number of people conversing in fluent English.
+This makes Malaysia especially attractive.

 Recreation & Entertainment